Back to Hong Kong and then California

 This same stand that we saw a week ago.

-Cathay Pacific CX 880 -- Hong Kong to Los Angeles
+Cathay Pacific CX 880 -- Hong Kong to Los Angeles Surprised Upgrade

 We are Cathay Pacific's Marco Polo member, lowly green, but we were still able to board after the first and business class passengers and a special check-in line which made a huge difference.
 As the ground crew scanned my boarding pass, she said we have changed your seat.
 Before I could even say, "But we are suppose to be in exit row seats."
 She said, we have upgraded you.
 Whoa!
 What a surprise!
 But what about my family?
 She replied, they are also upgraded.
-Praise God for this unexpected gestures.
+Praise God for this unexpected surprise.

 We were in the last row of the premium economy cabin.